tona-finance/core-contracts/output/test_TicketTester.md

 135: Code of a contract was not found
 136: Invalid address
 137: Masterchain support is not enabled for this contract
-13788: Invalid pick size
+2221: Unmatched pick number
 16022: Insufficient picks
-40648: Invalid pick number
+46002: Pick used
-60931: Pick is used
+60803: Unmatched prize amount